 inset() wraps text around a rectangular shape however you are able to add offset values, thus pulling the line boxes of any wrapping content closer to the object than would otherwise happen.

 ellipse() is essentially a squashed circle.
 If none of these simple shapes do the trick you can create a

 polygon() and make the shape as complex as you want.

 In our Guide to Basic Shapes we explore each of the possible Basic Shapes and how to create them.

-Shapes can also be created around the Box Value, therefore you could create your shape on the:
+Shapes can also be created around the box value.
+Therefor, you could create your shape on:

 border-box to any of the other allowed values to see how the shape moves closer or further away from the box.

 To explore the box values in more detail, see our guide covering Shapes from box values.